Toggle menu

 • Universal Credit

 Most operators accept Pathfinder passes on their scheduled services, but students should check with the operator before travelling.
-The scheme does not apply to special school/college buses.
+The scheme does not apply to special school and college buses.

 The 16 to 19 Bursary Fund provides financial support to help young people overcome specific barriers to participation so they can remain in education.